MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 #### Custom lock-screen image

-To help end users find the NFC reader on the device, a custom lock screen image will be available to download and deploy to devices in your organization.
-See the following figure for an example.
+To help end users find the NFC reader on the device, a custom lock screen image is available to download and deploy to devices in your organization.
+See the [Appendix for available downloads in multiple languages](#appendix-nfc-lock-screens-for-surface-pro-10).

 :::image type="content" source="images/nfc-lockscreen-example.png" alt-text="Screenshot showing an example of a custom lock screen image for Surface Pro 10 for Business.":::